run-ai/docs/docs/Administrator/Cluster-Setup/kubernetes-config-best-practices.md

+## Safely Remove a Node

+Every now and again, you may need to take down a node.
+Typically for maintenance purposes.
+The node about to be taken down may be running Jobs.
+Without additional preparations, these Jobs will abruptly come to an end, and wait for the node to come up.
+To allow the Jobs to gracefully shut-down and be immediately re-allocated to other nodes, perform the following:

+To get the name of the node, run:

+    kubectl get nodes

+Then run:

+    kubectl drain <NODE-NAME>

+The command will tell Kubernetes to not schedule any __new__ jobs on the node and evict all __currently running__ Jobs.
+Kubernetes will attempt to immediately schedule evicted Jobs to other nodes.

+You can then safely shutdown the node.
+When the node is up again, run:

+    kubectl uncordon <NODE-NAME>

+The command tells Kubernetes that the node is ready again to accept Jobs.

 ## Node Memory Management

 It is possible for researchers to over-allocate memory to the extent that, if not managed properly,  will destabilize the chosen node  (machine).